rusiaaman/wcgw/src/wcgw/client/mcp_server/Readme.md

 ## Usage

+Wait for a few seconds.
 You should be able to see this icon if everything goes right.

 ![mcp icon](https://github.com/rusiaaman/wcgw/blob/main/static/rocket-icon.png?raw=true)
 over here